luiscarlosgph/list-of-surgical-tool-datasets/README.md

 Description
 -----------
 List of surgical tool datasets organised by task.
+A list of data repositories is also displayed at the bottom.

 Tool classification
 -------------------